Here in the Film Permit Information

 For a list of municipalities within Miami-Dade County permitted by the Miami-Dade Office of Film & Entertainment, please contact us at 305-375-3288

 Arrangements and approval must be made in advance with the appropriate park manager.
-County Parks usually charge a film/photo fee per day of $300.00 (Exception: Crandon Park Beach.
+County Parks have location fees, please contact the park manager for more information regarding fees and availability.
 Go to: Film permit Info center for details- Crandon has higher film/photo fees), as well as, for vehicle parking.
-Some Parks limit the number of film crews that can shoot on a particular day
+Parks limit the number of film crews that can shoot on a particular day

 Approval and an Access letter must be obtained from the Transit Special Events coordinator through our office.
 Special conditions apply to each individual request.
 Please see the Film Permit Info Center on our website, for the filming regulations of the Transit system.
 Most film/photo requests require the hiring of a County designated security guard to accompany film shoots on the Transit system.